x3devships/delta-www/README.md

 Once ran, it should display the delta token address.
 This address should be replaced in the one inside ```config/inodex.js``` ```addressMap.delta```

+Make sure the other address listen in the console are updated as well, if needed.

 In metamask, import account1 and connect to the local RPC localhost network.
 Chain id should be set to 1 and the other values left to default.

 ### Running without the hardhat node